 Long story short, play enough Fortnite and you'll slowly be rewarded with the occasional batch of free V-bucks.

 Getting bonuses from Fortnite: Save the World

 Fortnite’s original mode, Save the World, offers a number of daily challenges, as well as a daily login bonus that gives you V-Bucks just for checking into the game.
 While that can snag you some easy V-Bucks, the catch here is that you have to buy the game since the core Save the World part of Fortnite isn't free.
-It’s currently listed at $40 dollars on PC but is discounted often.
+It’s currently listed at $40 dollars on PC, but it's discounted often.

-If you want to take this route and purchase the game, 50-60 V-Buck increments can be earned through daily challenges that include destroying objects like fire trucks and TVs, discovering construction sites and parking lots, killing different types of enemies, and completing Storm Shield Defense missions (some of the main quests in the game).
+If you want to take this route and purchase the game, Fortnite V-Bucks can be earned through daily challenges that include destroying objects like fire trucks and TVs, discovering construction sites and parking lots, killing different types of enemies, and completing Storm Shield Defense missions (some of the main quests in the game).
 Purchasing this mode in the game will net you more V-Bucks than buying them outright, but that initial price tag is fairly high.
 But put in the time and you'll earn hundreds of V-Bucks with daily log-ins.

 The solution is simple: never trust any link or video that claims to get you free V-Bucks that doesn't point to any official, Epic-verified source.
-They will most likely ask for account, credit card, or other personal information which could used to steal from you.
+They will most likely ask for account, credit card, or other personal information which could be used to steal from you.
 Never give this info out to a person that claims to be able to give you free in-game currency because it’s almost guaranteed to be fake.

 It's also worth pointing out that engaging in some of these practices, like one YouTuber sharing an exploit that he managed by using the Chinese client of Fortnite, could result in your account getting banned.
 Epic clearly has no qualms about giving cheaters or scammers the boot, no matter how high-profile they are, as we saw in the FaZe Jarvis incident.